Big-ShahMir/Mini-Bash/README.md

     ```

 ## Contributing
 Contributions are welcome!
-Feel free to submit issues or pull requests to improve this solver.
+Feel free to submit issues or pull requests to improve this program.

 ## License
 This project is licensed under the MIT License.
 See `LICENSE` file for details.